 Serve with jasmine or basmati rice, and garnish with chopped scallions and toasted sesame seeds if desired.

-* I keep my fresh ginger in a zip bag in the freezer.
-I use a sharp paring knife to remove the skin, and grate it with a micro plane. br]
+- I keep my fresh ginger in a zip bag in the freezer.
+I use a sharp paring knife to remove the skin, and grate it with a micro plane.

-** This post on [Dried Shiitake Mushrooms is very helpful.
+- This post on preparing dried shiitake is very helpful.
 I love fresh shiitake, and use them when I can get them.
-Unfortunately, they are hard to come by in Las Cruces.
-If using fresh, clean, remove stems, slice thin.

 This stir-fry is so flexible!
 Add tofu, chicken, pork, beef, and make a pot of jasmine or basmati rice.
 You’ll have a well-balanced and healthy meal.